Public Universal Friend: Beliefs, preaching, and the Society of Universal Friends

 The Friend began to travel and preach throughout Rhode Island, Connecticut, Massachusetts, and Pennsylvania accompanied by brother Stephen and sisters Deborah, Elizabeth, Marcy, (Note: Marcy's name is spelled Mercy in some records.) and Patience, all of whom were disowned by the Society of Friends.
 Early on, the Public Universal Friend preached that people needed to repent of their sins and be saved before an imminent Day of Judgment.
 According to Abner Brownell, the preacher predicted that the fulfillment of some prophecies of Revelation would begin around April 1780, 42 months after the Universal Friend began preaching, and interpreted New England's Dark Day in May 1780 as fulfillment of that prediction.
-According to a Philadelphia newspaper, later followers Sarah Richards and James Parker believed themselves to be the two witnesses mentioned in Revelation and accordingly wore sackcloth for a time.
+According to a Philadelphia newspaper, later followers Sarah Richards (also known as Sarah Friend) and James Parker believed themselves to be the two witnesses mentioned in Revelation and accordingly wore sackcloth for a time.

 The Friend did not bring a Bible to worship meetings, which were initially held outdoors or in borrowed meeting houses, but preached long sections of the scriptures from memory.
-The meetings attracted large audiences, including some who formed a congregation of "Universal Friends", making the Friend the first American to found a religious community.
+The meetings attracted large audiences, including some who formed a congregation of "Universal Friends", making the Friend the first native-born American citizen to found a religious community.
 These followers included roughly equal numbers of women and men who were predominantly under 40.
 Most were from Quaker backgrounds, though mainstream Quakers discouraged and disciplined members for attending meetings with the Friend.
 Indeed, the Society of Friends had disowned the Friend, disapproving of what William Savery considered "pride and ambition to distinguish [them]self from the rest of mankind".
 Free Quakers, disowned by the main Society of Friends for participating in the American War of Independence, were particularly sympathetic and opened meeting houses to the Universal Friends, appreciating that many of them had also sympathized with the Patriot cause, including members of the Friend's family.

 Popular newspapers and pamphlets covered the Friend's sermons in detail by the mid-1780s, with several Philadelphia newspapers being particularly critical; they fomented enough opposition that noisy crowds gathered outside each place the preacher stayed or spoke in 1788.
 Most papers focused more on the preacher's ambiguous gender than on theology, which was broadly similar to the teachings of most Quakers; one person who heard the Friend in 1788 said "from common report I expected to hear something out of the way in doctrine, which is not the case, in fact [I] heard nothing but what is common among preachers" in mainstream Quaker churches.
 The Friend's theology was so similar to that of the mainstream Quakers' that one of two published works associated with the preacher was a plagiarism of Isaac Penington's Works because, according to Abner Brownell, the Friend felt that the sentiments would have more resonance if republished in the name of the Universal Friend.
 The Universal Friends also used language similar to that of the Society of Friends, using thee and thou instead of the more formal singular you.